datapartnership/welcome/README.md

 ## Get Started

 - You have an [account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2Fjoin&source=header) on GitHub.
 - You are a member of the Partnership's [organization](https://github.com/orgs/datapartnership/people) on GitHub.
+If not, drop us a line at datapartership@worldbank.org.

 Go ahead and clone the repo,